HOW IT WORKS

 - an extended summer expedition

-After six months of training with their cadre, Act Six scholars begin college ready to engage the campus and community with a built-in support system and a sense of purpose as service-minded leaders and agents of transformation.
+After five months of training with their cadre, Act Six scholars begin college ready to engage the campus and community with a built-in support system and a sense of purpose as service-minded leaders and agents of transformation.

 Training Themes and Content

 Blending practical college success skills, leadership training, self-discovery and cadre team-building, the Act Six training program revolves around the following seven themes:

 - Identifying and aligning with our core values

 - Understanding the vision, mission, and foundation of the Act Six program

 - Exploration and development of personal leadership strengths

 - Christian motivations for and perspectives on service

 - Frameworks for understanding service and community development